tidoust/timingservice/README.md

 1. The `TimingObject` implementation that runs both in Web browsers and Node.js environments.
 2. The online timing service implementation using WebSockets that runs in a Node.js environment.

 To run the online timing service implementation locally, run `node server/server.js` in your bash.
-This will start the socket server on port `8080` on `localhost`.
+This will start the HTTP and socket server on port `8080` on `localhost`.

-To run the Node.js example that uses the `TimingObject` implementation and connect to the online timing service, run `node examples/node/sockettiming.js` in *another* command-line window to start a client that connects to the socket server, runs a couple of update actions on the underlying timing object, and exits afterwards.
+To run the video synchronization exampls in your Web browser, open `http://localhost:8080/examples/browser/video.html` in two different browser windows, or using your local IP address instead of localhost (beware of your firewall settings), on two different computers.
+You should be able to play/pause/stop the video, which should play *almost in sync* in both browser windows.
+The actual result depends on your machine and on the Web browser you are using.
+Video will likely appear more in sync than audio.

-To run the browser example that uses the `TimingObject` implementation and connect to the online timing service, open the `examples/browser/socket.html` page in your browser.
+**Beware:** the demo does not yet support media buffering issues, so wait for your Web browser to complete the downloading of the video before playing.
+You may get a black or white screen instead of the video otherwise.

-Before you run any of the above examples, you may also run `node examples/node/sockettiminglistener.js` in *another* command-line window.
-This will start a client that connects to the socket server and listens to all changes made to a particular timing object.
-This is optional.
+Check the `examples` folder for other (more basic) examples to run in your browser or in a Node.js environment.
+For instance, to run the Node.js example that uses the `TimingObject` implementation and connect to the online timing service, run `node examples/node/sockettiming.js` in *another* command-line window to start a client that connects to the socket server, runs a couple of update actions on the underlying timing object, and exits afterwards.

-**NB:** The examples are pretty rough.
-They do not really illustrate the fact that all clients are synchronized with the online timing service in particular.
+**NB:** The examples are still pretty rough.
+Remember that this is a prototype!

 ## Notes on the code